nblumhardt/serilog-wiki/Getting-Started.md

 ```
 Log.Logger = log;
-Log.Debug("The global logger has been configured");
+Log.Information("The global logger has been configured");
 ```

 _Configuring and using the `Log` class is an optional convenience that makes it easier for libraries to adopt Serilog.
 Serilog does not and will never adopt any static/process-wide state within the logging pipeline itself._